Ryan Polley, Director

 Silberlicht joined the Terriers after spending the last five seasons as an assistant coach at Bowdoin.
 He helped guide the Polar Bears to four winning seasons during his tenure there, including back-to-back 10-win campaigns over the last two years.

-Silberlicht will be responsible for coaching the Terrier goalkeepers and assisting with the defense.
-Under Silberlicht’s guidance, four Bowdoin players earned USILA All-America accolades this past season, including goalkeeper Peter Mumford.
+Under Silberlicht’s guidance at Bowdoin, four players earned USILA All-America accolades this past season, including goalkeeper Peter Mumford.
 In addition, three Polar Bears received All-New England honors.

 Prior to his role at Bowdoin, Silberlicht began his coaching career at Lynchburg College in Virginia.
 He served two seasons as an offensive assistant with the Hornets before joining Bowdoin in the summer of 2012.